adamwadolowski/spotify-playlists-EDA/README.md

 }
 ```

 4. You are ready to go!
-Run the notebooks in the [notebooks](/notebooks) folder according to their numbering.
+Run the jupyter notebooks in the [notebooks](/notebooks) folder according to their numbering.

 ### Please note
-The playlists, and thus, visualizations you obtain will differ depending on your country of residence and the date as the API's responses are matched to the region you are in and the database is updated very day.
+The playlists, and thus, visualizations you obtain will differ depending on your country of residence and the date as the API's responses are matched to the region you are in and the database is updated every day.
 My data was collected for the region of UK on July $27^{th}$ 2024.

 ### GenAI acknowledgement